Pyramid-Systems-Inc/Digital-Scribe/Roadmap.md

 **Key Deliverables:**
 *   ✅ A monorepo with separate, runnable client and server applications.
 *   ✅ A functioning API endpoint (`/api/v1/translate`) that translates a string into an array of glyph data.
-*   🚧 A minimal web interface with a text input and a display area for the resulting glyphs.
+*   ✅ A minimal web interface with a text input and a display area for the resulting glyphs.

-**✅ PHASE 1 PROGRESS:** Backend foundation complete (Tasks 1.1-1.3).
-Frontend integration (Task 1.4) ready for implementation.
+**🎉 PHASE 1 COMPLETED!** All deliverables successfully implemented with a fully functional MVP featuring real-time text-to-hieroglyph translation.

 ---